plclub/cbpv-effects-coeffects/artifact-overview.md

 To validate the proofs through the VM, first install `qemu` following the [QEMU Installation instructions](#installation).
-Next, start up the VM and access the VM through `ssh` following the [Startup](#startup) instructions.
+Next, start up the VM and access the VM by running `sh startup.sh` in the folder `vm-util`.
 If done correctly, the terminal should display the following command line prompt:
 ```sh
 [arch@archlinux ~]$